enzoampil/fastquant/README.md

 **fastquant** allows you to easily backtest investment strategies with as few as 3 lines of python code.
 Its goal is to promote data driven investments by making quantitative analysis in finance accessible to everyone.

 ## Features
-1. Easily access historical stock data
+1. Easily access historical stock and forex data
 2. Backtest and optimize trading strategies with only 3 lines of code

 <sup>`*` - Both Yahoo Finance and Philippine stock data data are accessible straight from fastquant<sup>

+<sup>`*` - Support one minute foreign exchange data from Forextester.com and conversion to other time scales<sup>

 Check out our blog posts in the fastquant [website](https://enzoampil.github.io/fastquant-blog/) and this intro [article](https://towardsdatascience.com/backtest-your-trading-strategy-with-only-3-lines-of-python-3859b4a4ab44?source=friends_link&sk=ec647b6bb43fe322013248fd1d473015) on Medium!